stutee123/Quiz-Application-tkinter/README.md

 Quiz Application made using tkinter GUI

 Simple GUI Application.
-Used buttons, images and label, basic loops and if conditionsand used lists to store data.
+Used buttons, images and labels, basic loops and if conditions.And used lists to store data.
 Responsive simple and easy GUI Application made through tkinter and python.